epam/ketcher/ketcher-autotests/README.md

 - `npm run report` show report
 - `npm run docker:update` update all snapshots
 - `npm run docker:update:test -- "test_title"` update only 1 snapshot with test_title

+### Known issues

+The "file name too long" error in Git is related to the maximum length of file names in the operating system.
+In most cases, this happens on Windows systems, where the maximum path length to a file is 260 characters.

+One way to work around this limitation in Git is to use the command git config --system core.longpaths true.
+This command allows Git to work with long file names on Windows that exceed the maximum path length.

+If you do not have administrator rights, you can try to modify the Git configuration for the current user using the command git config --global core.longpaths true.
+This command will modify the Git settings only for your user account, and administrator rights are not required to execute it.